Some Thoughts on Energetic Hygiene

 Place one hand above the other (left or right on top, whichever feels good), with index, middle, ring and little finger together in each hand.
 Place the thumb tips together, to create a hole or gap in the middle, like this:

-Repeat the above at least three times, preferably five.
+Repeat the above at least three times, preferably five times in total.
 Always inhale through the nose.
 When you exhale through the mouth (only when pushing out the old energy), disconnect the tongue from the roof of the mouth, allow it to rest naturally in the mouth.
 Always when inhaling keep the top of the tongue connected to the roof of the mouth.

 Repeat this process for the Middle Dantian (heart level) and Upper Dantian (forehead level).
-Always take some time to allow the old, outdated Qi gathering in the space between the hand formation and your body.
+Always take some time to allow the old, outdated Qi gathering in the space between the hand formation and your body, before you start pushing it out.
 Don't rush.

-I always advise to gather or harvest new Qi after this practise.
+I always advise to gather or harvest new Qi after this practice.
 Don't return to your daily chores before consciously recharging your batteries first.
-After release; gather.
-Breathe in new energy to all three Dantian centres; lower, middle, and upper.
-After this, inhale and bring both hands above your head in a big arch, then exhale and slowly lower both hands at the same time, in front of your body, until reaching the lower Dantian ("closing the gate").
-Place one hand above the other (right or left on top, whichever feels good), and close the hands to navel area, touching your body.
+After release; gather ("nature abhors a vacuum").
+Breathe in new energy to all three Dantian centres: lower, middle, and upper.
+You can use your hands to assist you in doing this.
+Also, pay attention to where you're doing this - preferably nowhere close to bins or car park, etc. After this, inhale and bring both hands above your head in a big arch, then exhale and slowly lower both hands at the same time with palms facing down, in front of your body, until reaching the lower Dantian ("Closing the Gate").
+Place one hand above the other (right or left on top, whichever feels good), and close the hands to navel area, keeping the hands resting against your body.
 Stand eyes closed for a moment, relaxing and feeling the effects, tongue top still connected to the roof of the mouth, inhaling and exhaling through the nose.